Gaseous chlorine dioxide (CD) is the closest alternative to EO sterilization. We can sterilize your Medical Device at our New Jersey

-ClorDiSys is easy to work with and can assist with both Cycle Development and Validation to enable the use of CD to be as simple as possible.
-CD is very similar to EtO in how it is utilized, the type of devices that can be sterilized, and the SAL sterilization levels that can be attained.
+ClorDiSys' sterilization process follows ISO 14937 and can assist with both Cycle Development and Validation to enable the use of CD to be as simple as possible.
+CD is very similar to EO in how it is utilized, the type of devices that can be sterilized, and the SAL sterilization levels that can be attained.
 An integrated UV-VIS spectrophotometer measures and controls the gas concentration ensuring the efficacy of every cycle and allowing for parametric release.
 Both are gasses but CD is not explosive or carcinogenic and leaves no harsh residues.
 CD cycle times are much shorter since total aeration time is typically under 1 hour.
 ClorDiSys has a draft Device Master Reference file available as a guide.
 Devices can be packaged in Tyvek pouches, display boxes, or final shipping containers.
-Final corrugated shipping containers require a significantly more robust cycle.
 CD is friendly to most materials and electronics.
 Since CD chambers operate at ambient temperatures, they offer an improved process for temperature sensitive devices.

 CD is also not listed as a carcinogen.
 In almost all locations, it can simply be exhausted to the environment rather than needing to be scrubbed with hazardous solutions.
 For situations where direct exhaust is not available, carbon-based scrubbers can be utilized.
 It is non-flammable and non-explosive at use concentrations, so it does not require expensive damage limiting construction.

 In-house treatment costs can be as low as $5 per load.